Canadian National 7470: Excursion service

 Smith was working on founding the Conway Scenic Railroad (CSRX), which opened in 1974.
 After purchasing the engine, it was moved to Rigby Yard in South Portland, Maine, in October 1968.
-After sitting in Portland for three years, it was moved to North Conway, New Hampshire, in 1971, were it went through a three-year restoration.
-Subsequently, the locomotive returned to active service on August 3, 1974, and was renumbered as Conway Scenic No. 47, making its excursion return run on August 4, 1974.
-It was the new railroad's only locomotive in its earliest years.
+In 1971 after sitting in Portland for three years, it was moved by diesel to its new home in North Conway, New Hampshire, upon arrival, it went through a three-year restoration to return it to operating condition for excursion service.

+Subsequently, the locomotive returned to active service on August 3, 1974, and was renumbered as No. 47, it hauled its first excursion train on August 4.
 The engine was renumbered back to No. 7470 and the Canadian National paint scheme were restored in 1989, according to Railfan & Railroad magazine.

-Today, the engine mainly operates in the mid-September and October seasons, for Railfans' Weekend, and for Steam in the Snow in January, where it is hosted by the Mass Bay Railroad Enthusiasts.
-It used to run during summer months as well, but ended in 2007, excluding special excursions.
+No. 7470 would haul excursion trains for the railroad for twenty-eight years until 2002, when it was taken out of service to undergo its mandated Federal Railroad Administration (FRA) 1,472-day inspection and overhaul.
+It returned to service in August 2006.

 No. 7470 has also pulled the Notch Train on rare occasions for special events, once each in 2007 and 2011, and twice in 2019.

-In July 2014, it was announced that the locomotive was going to be coming out of service due to a major mandated Federal Railroad Administration (FRA) 1,472-day inspection and overhaul.
+In July 2014, it was announced that the locomotive was going to be coming out of service to undergo another major mandated FRA 15-year overhaul.
 The engine ran its last train on January 3, 2015, and its overhaul work began the following day.
-It returned to active service on June 1, 2019, and made its first test runs under its own power for the first time in four years.
-The locomotive made its excursion return on June 29, 2019.
+It returned to active service on June 1, 2019, and made its first test runs.
+The locomotive made its excursion return on June 29.

-On August 6, 2019, No. 7470 was given its official name in honor after Conway Scenic Railroad's founder, Dwight Smith.
+On August 6, No. 7470 was given its official name in honor after Conway Scenic Railroad's founder, Dwight Smith.